-As an entry level to becoming an accountant it provides some exemptions from the other more formal routes such as CIMA, ACCA and ICAEW.
-The AAT Accounting Qualification is separated into three levels, Foundation / Certificate, Intermediate / Advanced Certificate and Technician / Diploma.
+As an entry level to becoming an accountant, it provides some exemptions from the other more formal routes such as CIMA, ACCA and ICAEW.
+The AAT Accounting Qualification divides into three levels, Foundation / Certificate, Intermediate / Advanced Certificate and Technician / Diploma.

 If you have relevant work experience or qualifications you may want to join at the Intermediate / Advanced Certificate level.